 The Shattered Helmet, Franklin W. Dixon

-I borrowed two Hardy boys mysteries from my grandma (as well as a boatload of Robert Ludlum, Alistair McLean, etc.).
+I borrowed two Hardy boys mysteries from my grandma (as well as a boatload of Robert Ludlum, Alistair MacLean, etc.).
 I only read one of them: The Sinister Signpost.

 As a long-standing Nancy Drew aficionado, it was interesting to see the masculine side of things.
 (Nancy never got in that many fisticuffs.)